1. Why talk about the Budget with your kids?

 The Chancellor of the Exchequer comes up with the Budget by working with people in his office, which is known as the ‘Treasury’, and other politicians.

-The Chancellor of the Exchequer giving the Budget speech on 3 March 2021 is called Rishi Sunak.
+The Chancellor of the Exchequer giving the Budget speech on the 15th of March 2023 is called Jeremy Hunt.

-The ‘Exchequer’ in the job name ‘Chancellor of the Exchequer’ refers to the checked cloth used to calculate what taxes were owed and paid way back in the medieval period.
+The ‘Exchequer’ in the job name ‘Chancellor of the Exchequer’ refers to the checked cloth which covered the table the chancellor used to calculate what taxes were owed and paid, way back in the medieval period.

-The Chancellor makes the speech to all the politicians in the House of Commons in London, but anyone who wants can watch it on TV, online via the UK Parliament’s YouTube channel or listen to it on the radio.
+The Chancellor makes the speech to all the politicians in the House of Commons in London, but anyone who wants to can watch it on TV, online via the UK Parliament’s YouTube channel, or listen to it on the radio.

 The Chancellor then explains where the tax money will be spent, for example on the police, hospitals, schools, roads and helping people who are old or ill.
 The Budget speech will always include hard decisions because there is not enough money to pay for everything that everyone would like to include.